Karan-05/financial_app/README.md

 By leveraging both platforms, you can take advantage of their unique strengths based on your project's evolving needs.

-## Evaluation Criteria

-This project has been developed and evaluated based on the following criteria:

-1. **API Integration**:
-    - Correct and efficient fetching of financial data using the specified API.
-    - Proper handling of large datasets and API limits.

-2. **Backtesting Logic**:
-    - Robust implementation of the backtesting strategy, accurate calculation of returns and other performance metrics.
-    - Code quality, clarity, and testability.

-3. **ML Integration**:
-    - Seamless integration of a pre-trained machine learning model for predictions.
-    - Proper management of the model in Django, with clear separation of concerns (model logic vs Django views).

-4. **Reporting**:
-    - Clear, insightful reports with visualizations and key metrics.
-    - Ability to handle both PDF generation and API responses.

-5. **Deployment**:
-    - Deployment is production-ready, secure, and scalable.
-    - Use of Docker and CI/CD tools to automate deployment processes.

-6. **Documentation**:
-    - Detailed `README.md` that clearly explains how to set up and deploy the project.
-    - Documentation is beginner-friendly for setup, but the task itself is designed for advanced developers.

 ## Acknowledgments

 A heartfelt thank you to **Blockhouse** for providing this assignment.
 It was a great learning experience that allowed me to deepen my understanding of integrating APIs, implementing backtesting strategies, incorporating machine learning models, and automating deployments using Docker and AWS CodeDeploy.
 Your support and the opportunity to tackle such a comprehensive project have been invaluable.

----

 **Feel free to reach out if you have any questions or need further assistance.
 Happy investing!**